wp-plugins/squirrly-seo/readme.txt

 * Fixed Seo Live Assistant bugs

 = 1.0.6 =
-* Automatically register to squirrly with email address
+* Automatically register on squirrly with email address
 * Fixed the fopen for remote request

 = 1.0.4 =